The History of Friskis&Svettis

 - Our activities are funded entirely by the membership fees, with any surplus being invested back into the local associations.

 Friskis&Svettis London was founded in 2005 and we are steadily growing.
 Our activities are based at YMCA in central London and at Honeywell Junior School in Clapham (see our Schedule & Classes).
-Friskis&Svettis London has 10 certified instructors and fifteen other volunteers, all committed to the quality objectives and values of Friskis&Svettis.
+Friskis&Svettis London has seven certified instructors and around nine other volunteers, all committed to the quality objectives and values of Friskis&Svettis.